 After the adoption of the International convention for control and management of ship’s ballast water and sediment on 13th Feb 2004 by IMO, different ballast water treatment methods have been introduced.

 What is Ozone?

-Ozone is a colorless oxidizing biocide with a pungent smell and is formed naturally in earth’s atmosphere.
+Ozone is a colourless oxidizing biocide with a pungent smell and is formed naturally in the earth’s atmosphere.
 It has very unstable properties and when injected in water decomposes rapidly.

-Ozone generator is a machine that generates ozone gas by using oxygen from the atmosphere.
-The principle of the generator is as follows;
+An ozone generator is a machine that generates ozone gas by using oxygen from the atmosphere.

 Energy from an electric discharge field is used along with ambient air which flows through the ozone cells responsible for converting and increasing the amount of ozone gas.

 This ozone gas dissolves, decomposes and reacts with other chemical and kills organisms present in water and thus makes ballast safer to discharge in any ocean water.

-General Lay out of the system
+General Lay Out of the Ballast Water Treatment System

-Line filter is fitted before the ozone generator and the injector unit, whereas the neutralizer is fitted on the discharge line of the ballast system.
+A line filter is fitted before the ozone generator and the injector unit, whereas the neutralizer is fitted on the discharge line of the ballast system.
 The neutralizer comes in use when the water is de-ballasted from the ship.

 Neutralization is done because ozone is a toxic gas and can harm humans.
 The gases that are not dissolved thus need to be removed by neutralizer before discharging back to sea